Using Swagger to Document and Test Your C# REST API

 c.IncludeXmlComments(filePath);

-Changing "MyApi.xml" to the filename of your generated XML documentation defined in the project properties would be best.
+Changing "MyApi.xml" to the filename of your generated XML documentation defined in the project properties.

 For example, to document a GET endpoint that returns a list of users, use the annotation: